10 Things Restaurants Aren’t Cleaning Like They Should

 Salt and Pepper Shakers

 When studying the dirtiest items on a restaurant table, an Good Morning America investigation worked with researchers at the University of Arizona to test items on restaurant tables in Arizona, New York and Ohio.
 The results?
 An average bacteria count of 11,600 on the salt and pepper shakers, making them one of the dirtiest items on the table.
 The study found E. coli on top of pepper shakers.
 We suggest skipping the seasoning!
+Next up: Find out if you’re guilty of any of these mistakes diners make when trying to be polite.

 The same study counted a staggering 185,000 bacteria on restaurant menus, by far the dirtiest thing on the table.
 Dr. Chuck Gerba of the University of Arizona told ABC, “You probably have about 100 times more bacteria on that menu than you do a typical toilet seat in the restroom.”

 When you think about how many people handle the menu, plus how infrequently menus are cleaned, this may not be so surprising.
 To stay safe, wash your hands after you place your order, and don’t let kids chew on the menu.
+It’s just one of the things that your waiter secretly dislikes.

 Glassware and Silverware